Herpderk/acados-python-windows/README.md

 This is a slightly revisioned version of the original acados repository with the Python interface made compatible with Windows OS.

 ## Installation and Setup:
-Make sure you have MSVC 16 2019 installed.
+Make sure you have Visual Studio Community 2019 and CMake installed.
+Call on the following commands in the Developer Command Prompt for VS 2019:
 ```
 https://github.com/Herpderk/acados-python-windows.git
 cd acados-python-windows